$L^2$ geometry of hyperbolic monopoles: Introduction

-Monopoles on hyperbolic space share much mathematical structure with their Euclidean counterparts, including correspondences with spectral curves, rational maps, and (discrete) Nahm equations, so it would be natural to expect their moduli spaces to admit interesting metrics.
-However, it has been known for a long time that the natural $L^2$ metric on the hyperbolic monopole moduli space diverges \cite{braam:1989}.
-In spite of this difficulty, many attempts have been made to discover natural geometric structures on their moduli spaces.
+In view of the difficulty with the $L^2$ metric, many alternative constructions of metrics and other geometric structures on hyperbolic monopole moduli spaces have been proposed.
 Hitchin \cite{hitchin:1996} constructed an Einstein metric on the moduli space of inversion-symmetric charge 2 monopoles using twistor theory.
 Unfortunately, it has proven difficult to generalise this approach to higher charges \cite{hitchin:2008}, and it is not clear what relevance this metric has to monopole dynamics.
 More recently, Bielawski--Schwachhofer \cite{bielawski:2013,bielawski:2013b} introduced pluricomplex structures on the moduli spaces, building on twistor theory developed by Nash \cite{nash:2007}.
-These structures also arose from an analysis of the supersymmetry of hyperbolic monopoles \cite{figueroa-ofarrill:2014}.
-As with Hitchin's work, the relevance of Bielawski--Schwachhofer's approach to classical dynamics of monopoles is unclear because it is formulated in terms twistor theory.
+Figueroa-O'Farrill--Gharamti \cite{figueroa-ofarrill:2014} recovered these pluricomplex structures starting from an analysis of the supersymmetry of hyperbolic monopoles.
+As with Hitchin's work, the relevance of Bielawski--Schwachhofer's approach to the classical dynamics of monopoles is unclear.